miniBill/witch-awakening/DLCs/Core/Quests.md

 A form of magic that pops up from time to time.
 By nature it's hard to describe, but to be brief; High Order Mathematics is a very raw form of magic that unfailingly renders the practitioner insane, not from unnatural memetic hazards, but the raw understanding and changes in perspective utilizing numerals and characters of the First Language used in Runes, The Mathematician is an insane witch, but a glimpse in their mind is like looking upon a Far God -- chaotic, esoteric, unpredictable.
 The Mathematician is capable of replicating any magic effect, and many unknown magic effects, but is thoroughly insane- And for some reason, they've fixated on you.

 Notes:
 + They aren't malicious, but in their fixation they're experimenting on you with any number of parameters.
-They want -- need -- to know everything about you, remaining distant but engineering scenarios that test some quality or attribute of yours, even as simple as "How do they react to becoming a cat" -- or much worse.
+They want -- need -- to know everything about you, remaining distant but engineering scenarios that test some quality or attribute of yours, even as simple as “How do they react to becoming a cat” -- or much worse.

 ### Sidebar
 To be clear, the Mathematician is an insane stalker, who is one of the most powerful non-deities in the setting, & highly paranoid, almost never in-person.